pdanpdan/vue-keyboard-trap/docs/examples/index.md

 When pressing `Esc` key disable the active trap and refocus the element that was in focus before activating the trap.

+Press `Shift + Esc` to disable / enable the current tab group.

 <interactive-code example="examples/trap-escrefocus.vue" title="Refocus previous focused element on Esc" desc="The focus stays inside trap while navigating with Tab / Shift + Tab.\nTrap can be enabled/disabled with Esc key.\nWhen it is disabled with Esc key the element that was in focus before activating the trap is refocused.">

   <<< @/examples/trap-escrefocus.vue{3,8,21,41-42,45-47}